freekh/deputy/README.rst

 Installation
 ==============
-RIGHT NOW: compile using sbt then add this folder on the PATH

-COMING: Install `conscript`_ and then do:
+Install `conscript`_ and then do:

 .. code-block:: bash

-   #WILL NOT WORK: cs freekh/deputy
+cs freekh/deputy

 Working with Deputy